DeepShift-Labs/MAGIST-Algorithm/README.md

 # MAGIST-Algorithm
-Multi-Agent Generally Intelligent Simultaneous Training Algorithm for Project Zeta
+Multi-Agent Generally Intelligent Simultaneous Training Algorithm for Project Zeta!

 ## Working Principal
 Here is a flow diagram with the entire system drawn: